AndreaBasile97/Scholarpy/README.md

-# Scholarpy
+# Scholarpy 📚

 Author: Andrea Basile

-A wrapper for Semantic Scholar APIs.
-This tool was made to make easier scholar reasearch.
+A wrapper for Semantic Scholar APIs, Scholarpy simplifies scholarly research by providing easy access to paper information.

-## Guide
+## Guide 📖

-### Snowballing
+### Snowballing ❄️

-Snowballing is a technique that consists in getting all the references from a specific paper (backward) or all the citations of that very same paper.
+Snowballing is a technique that involves obtaining all references (backward) or citations (forward) from a specific paper.
+This process is then repeated for each new reference/citation found.
+However, these scripts perform a one-step snowballing starting from the seed papers.

-Thanks to Scholarpy you can do it easly having a csv file as result containing all the main informations about the references such as:
+Thanks to Scholarpy, you can easily perform snowballing and obtain a CSV file containing essential information about the references, including:

+- Paper id
-- title
+- Title
-- bibTex
+- BibTeX
 - DOI
-- link
+- Link
-- year
+- Year
 - Authors

-Quick start:
+## Quick Start 🚀

-1. using
+1. **Using GUI:**

+    ```bash
-        python gui.py
+    python -m scholarpy.gui

-2. using args

-        python -m snowballer [add args here that you can find in snowballer.py file]
+    ```

+2. **Using command-line arguments for single paper snowballing:**

+    ```bash
+    python -m scholarpy.snowballer --paper_title '' --paper_id '' --limit 1000 --csv_filename papers.csv --forward True
+    ```

+3. **Using command-line arguments for multiple papers snowballing:**

+    ```bash
+    python -m scholarpy.snowballer --batch_path results.txt --forward True
+    ```

+## Contributing 🤝

+Feel free to contribute to Scholarpy by opening issues or submitting pull requests.
+Your feedback and contributions are highly appreciated!

+## License 📄

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.